pyodide/pyodide-blog/content/posts/react-in-pyodide.md

 ## Rewriting full fledged MUI apps

-With `pythonify` and the proxy system built in `pyodide`, you can easily rewrite MUI apps in Python, such as this [official MUI demo](https://github.com/mui-org/material-ui/blob/v4.x/examples/cdn/index.html).
+With `pythonify` and the proxy system built in Pyodide, you can easily rewrite MUI apps in Python, such as this [official MUI demo](https://github.com/mui-org/material-ui/blob/v4.x/examples/cdn/index.html).
 Among else, you can use components you just created inside other components:

 ```python
 # ...